ji-zai/personal-site/content/scratch/OUTLINE.md

 ### 2. Conditioning

 Four functions of the mind

-Observe
+1. Observe
-Understand
+2. Understand
-Value
+3. Value
-Predict
+4. Predict
    Conditioning
-Conditioning can be felt
-Conditioning is a reaction to a want
+   Conditioning is felt
    Conditioning has a notion of depth
    Conditioning can be blinding
-Conditioning has a useful purpose
+   Conditioning is a reaction to a stimulus Conditioning saves time
-Conditioning updates in response to satiation
+   Conditioning updates in response to satiation Intuition and bias are both conditioning
    The mind is fundamentally addictive
-Delusion compounds (not sure if this is the right place)

 ### 3. Factors of ability